libis/rdm-integration/ddi-cdi.md

 **Problem**: The generated metadata has incorrect or missing information.

 **Solution**:
+- Click "Open in Viewer" to open the cdi-viewer
-- Use the cdi-viewer to **edit** the metadata directly (click "Enable Editing")
+- Use the viewer to **edit** the metadata directly (click "Enable Editing")
 - Add missing fields or correct errors
-- Click "Add to Dataset" to save your corrections
+- Click "Save to Dataverse" in the viewer to save your corrections
 - Consider improving source metadata in Dataverse for better future results

 ---